The Secret To Streak-Free Glass Cleaning

 If the windows are reeeeeeally dirty (which is pretty common living off a country road) I’ll rinse my rag and repeat.
 Sometimes I even finish this portion of window cleaning with a quick run from a squeegee.
 It seems to pull even more dirt off the windows.

-Then just as with mirror cleaning, to finish up I’ll spray a very light spray with my vinegar/water mixture.
-Finally I’ll do a quick polish using some wadded up black & white newsprint newspaper.
-Voila!
-Streak-free, shining clear windows.
+Then just as with mirror cleaning, to finish up I’ll spray a very light spray with my vinegar/water mixture & do a quick polish using some wadded up black & white newsprint newspaper trick.

 I’m always amazed at how much more light comes through the windows after they’re cleaned.
 And using this method of glass cleaning assures the chore of window cleaning is quick and painless.